 Beer is sold by the litre, and you are welcome to bring in your own vessel or pick from their range.
 For those that just want to try before committing to a full jug, they will soon be canning of some of their most popular brews to go.

 Founded by husband and wife team Mathew Moore and Gemma Sampson, Bright Tank is a microbrewery, bar and restaurant located in the historic Boans precinct of East Perth near Claisebrook station.
-They constantly release a variety of small batch seasonal beers and during normal time, host regular quiz and social nights.
+They constantly release a variety of small-batch seasonal beers and host regular quiz and social nights.

-To ensure beer-lovers can still enjoy their brews at home, they are offering growler and squealer refills every Friday from noon – 6pm.
+To ensure beer-lovers can still enjoy their brews at home, they are offering regular growler and squealer refills.
 They do ask that you bring your own vessel, as they don’t make their own in house just yet.
 Alternatively, you can opt for 500ml can.
 With a broad range of beers on tap, most popular sellers include their Honey Saison, which packs a honeyed punch at 7.5% ABV, or their spicy Ginger Beer.

 Blasta Brewing Company